MasterLaplace/Flakkari/README.md

 ## :pencil: **DESCRIPTION**

-Flakkari is a UDP/TCP server initially developed for the R-Type Epitech project and updated for the Video Games course at University Laval.
+Flakkari is a UDP/TCP server and client library initially developed for the R-Type Epitech project and updated for the Video Games course at University Laval.
 It enables network-based gameplay, supporting multiple games and clients simultaneously through its multi-threaded architecture.
 The server is designed to handle high concurrency and ensure low latency, making it suitable for real-time multiplayer games.
 Flakkari also includes features such as game state synchronization, player authentication, and robust error handling to provide a seamless gaming experience.

+**🎮 Client Library:** Flakkari provides a static library (`flakkari-client`) that can be integrated into your game projects.
+This library handles network communication, packet serialization, and game state synchronization, allowing you to focus on game logic.

 **🔄 Auto-Update Feature:** Flakkari supports automatic game downloads from remote repositories, allowing the server to fetch and update games dynamically.
 This feature can be disabled for environments requiring pure MIT licensing.